connar/connar.github.io/content/posts/bypassingspeakeasy.md

 ![whatispeakeasy](/posts/bypassingspeakeasy/whatisspeakeasy.png)

 Since this will not be a tutorial of how to use SpeakEasy or a general overview of it, you can read more about it and how it is used in the battlefield in [here](https://cloud.google.com/blog/topics/threat-intelligence/emulation-of-malicious-shellcode-with-speakeasy/).
-More or less though, SpeakEasy contains hooks for WINAPI's, that when called, it emulates their behavior and monitors the activity of the emulated sample.
+More or less though, SpeakEasy contains hooks for WINAPIs, that when called, it emulates their behavior and monitors the activity of the emulated sample.

-While its very useful in tasks such as helping with automatic [api hash](https://connar.github.io/posts/apihashing/) resolution (solving the api hashing technique), its reliance on python based api hooks, introduces a problem.
+While its very useful in tasks such as helping with automatic [api hash](https://connar.github.io/posts/apihashing/) resolution (solving the API hashing technique), its reliance on python based API hooks, introduces a problem.
 Because it does not run a real windows kernel, certain low-level artifacts, specifically registry hives and hardware specific data structures, are often either static or entirely ommited.
 These omissions then create detectable "fingerprints" that can be identified and bypassed on runtime.

-To get an idea of a limitation of SpeakEasy - without spoiling too much since we will see the limitations and their weaponization onwards - we can go through the example of unsupported WINAPI's.
-SpeakEasy uses apihooks for **some** WINAPI's.
+To get an idea of a limitation of SpeakEasy - without spoiling too much since we will see the limitations and their weaponization onwards - we can go through the example of unsupported WINAPIs.
+SpeakEasy uses apihooks for **some** WINAPIs.
 For example, here is a hook for `HeapAlloc`:

 ![heapallochook](/posts/bypassingspeakeasy/heapallochook.png)

 If `HeapAlloc` is called, the hook of it will be triggered to emulate the same logic.
-The problem is that Windows has a ton of WINAPI's and SpeakEasy does not contain all of them.
-Actually, it does not contain **most** of them (see section *Finding unsupported winapis*).
-Someone could take advantage of that, find what winapis are unsupported and call them.
+The problem is that Windows has a ton of WINAPIs and SpeakEasy does not contain all of them.
+Actually, it does not contain **most** of them (see section *Finding unsupported WINAPIs*).
+Someone could take advantage of that, find what WINAPIs are unsupported and call them.
 This would make SpeakEasy crash.
 More specifically, it would lead to *Unsupported API: [name of API]*.
 There is a solution of solving this by creating a hook for that API, but you can already imagine how time costly that is if you have a ton of unsupported API's in the sample you are trying to emulate.
 You can read more about it on section *[Bypassing Unsupported APIs](https://cloud.google.com/blog/topics/threat-intelligence/using-speakeasy-emulation-framework-programmatically-to-unpack-malware)* of this article.